tbye/tbye-sdp-datetime/README.md

 1. Choose the segments you'd like to display on the button.
 1. Use the Title formatting styles to style the date segment.

-NOTE: Adding text to the title field will override the DateTime text, preventing display.

 ### Issues, Support and Feedback Welcome!